Innovative Research into Psychedelic Therapies

 Kraig Docherty has over 20 years of experience growing and scaling tech and creative companies such as EA, Activision Blizzard, Indochino, Invoke and Eventbase.

-John Fong — COO
+John Fong — Chief Financial Officer

 John Fong is a professional accountant with over two decades of experience in financial and operational management.
 He provides stability and growth solutions to public natural resource companies and technology start-ups.